-Developing a web portal seems like a daunting task at first but with the right skillset of developers and organized workflow, it becomes a lot easier.
+You might think that getting your web portal developed is a daunting task at first but with the right skillset of developers and organized workflow, it becomes a lot easier.

-- Research and Market analysis: We do some extensive research on the present market determining the future of your portal.
+- Research and Market analysis: Do some extensive research on the present market determining the future of your portal.
 Analysing the numbers of present competitors and the market analysis to check the percentage of annual growth.
 Also, planning our initial strategy to achieve the goals.
-Learn from your competitors and mistakes they have already committed to avoid committing them yourself.

 Portal development life cycle is majorly divided into four stages.